dev-ptera/banano-rpc-server/README.md

 ## Configuration

 This server can be configured to support:

 - Whitelisted external domains.
-- Select RPC actions
+- Enabled/disabled RPC actions
 - Nano or Banano Nodes
 - Custom Server Ports & Server Path
 - etc.

 All supported config options can be found in `src/config.ts`

 ## Error Handling

 This sever returns an error code 501 when a disabled action was requested by a client.
 This server returns an error code 500 if a request is blocked by CORS or any other generic error happens within the proxy.

-If the Nano Node responds to a request, but returns an `error` response due to invalid or missing account info, JSON parsing issues, etc this proxy will return a status code 200 since the error was generated from the Nano Node.
+If the Nano RPC request returns an `error` response due to invalid or missing account info, JSON parsing issues, etc this proxy will return a status code 200 since the error was generated from the Nano Node.